I don’t know about you, but in my mind, school doesn’t start til the Wednesday after Labor Day. That’s how it was as a kid growing up in Central NY.

 “Success is something you decide ahead of time.”

-We are in a transitional time of year when we start to refocus on any lingering resolutions or healthy living goals we have for 2016.
-Enjoy these lessons I’ve learned (and continue to learn) from competing in ongoing 16 week Healthy Body Challenges.
+We are in a transitional time of year when we start to refocus on any lingering resolutions or healthy living goals we have for the year.
+Enjoy these lessons I’ve learned (and continue to learn) from competing in ongoing 16-week Healthy Body Challenges.
+Read Summer bodies are made in the spring anytime you decide!

 I have found that words like diet and resolutions leave us feeling “less than.”
 Like we haven’t reached success yet.
 That we are somehow not enough.